 “The process attracted a lot of attention from the large Indian IT companies because Lodestone had large Fortune 500 clients and whoever could bring them into the fold could also cross-sell a lot of other business to these companies,” said Ravi Shankar, head of technology investment banking at UBS in Mumbai.

 Tata Consultancy and Cognizant Technology Solutions Corp.
-(CTSH) are among Infosys’s competitors that have said they’re looking for acquisitions in continental Europe.
+(CTSH:US) are among Infosys’s competitors that have said they’re looking for acquisitions in continental Europe.

 Infosys rose 0.7 percent to 2,512.35 rupees at the close of trading in Mumbai, the highest level since June 15.
 India’s benchmark Sensitive Index gained 0.1 percent.